poser55/linked-db-rows/README.md

 1. DbExporter
     * stopTablesExcluded: tables that we do NOT want in the exported tree - the export stops before those.
     * stopTablesIncluded: tables that we want in the exported tree, but from which no more FK following shall occur.
-    * fieldExporter: add custom handling to load certain db fields (e.g. ignore them)
+    * fieldExporter: add custom handling to load certain db fields (e.g. to ignore them).
+      Refer to `DbExporter#registerFieldExporter()`.
 2. DbImporter
     * defaultPkGenerator:  how to generate primary keys for new rows (default: NextValuePkGenerator)
     * overriddenPkGenerators: pk generator overrides for special tables
-    * fieldImporter: if you want to treat inserting certain fields in a special way (matching by field name for now).
+    * fieldImporter and typeFieldImporters: if you want to insert certain fields or types in a special way.
+You can match by field and (optional) table name (refer to `DbImporter#registerFieldImporter()` ) or by JDBC type name (refer to `DbImporter#getTypeFieldImporters()`).
-      This allows also e.g. to NOT treat certain fields.
+      This allows also e.g. to NOT treat certain fields or types (FieldImporter.NOP_FIELDIMPORTER).
+Take care to return true to stop the default treatment after the plugin is called!
     * forceInsert: in case an update would be possible: create a new row and remap other entries.
 Default: true If forceInsert is false we update the existing entries (if entries exist for the given primary key).
     * ignoreFkCycles: by default if in your DDL there are cycles between your table relationships, it refuses to re-import them.
 Setting this flag to true, ignores cycles (and imports non-cycles anyways).
-    * JdbcStatementSetter: to override how certain JDBC types are written to a prepared statement

-#### Remapping entries to add them somewhere else
-One can add a tree of linked db rows in *another* part of the graph of rows.
-E.g. one can take a blog entry (with its comments) and duplicate it on another user.
-Refer to the org.oser.tools.jdbc.DbExporterBasicTests#blog test: it takes a blog entry (with the blogpost, its comments and with the link to its user) and adds it to *another* user.

 #### Add artificial (=virtual) foreign keys
 One can configure foreign keys that do not exist in the db, just for the exporting or importing.
 Refer to the examples in the  org.oser.tools.jdbc.DbExporterBasicTests#blog_artificialFk test.
 We added a new table `preferences` that holds the user preferences.
 There is no FK between the `user_table` and the `preferences` table.
 The test demonstrates how to add a virtual FK externally.
 CAVEAT: (1) one needs to define the FK on *both* tables, on the second one it is inverted (inverted = true).
 (2) one needs to get the existing FKs and can then add the new FK.
+Refer to `Fk#addVirtualForeignKey()`

 #### Canonicalization of primary keys
 Two graphs may be equivalent given their contained data but just have different primary keys (if we assume that the primary keys